yyongg/Monopoly-Agent/README.md

   the player could even raise it, and **the clock** (how far into the game we are).
   Unbounded dollar features are log-compressed (`observation.squash`) so a late-game balance cannot drown out the rest of the board.
-- **Actions:** a flat `Discrete(211)` space split into phase bands ([`engine/constants.py`](engine/constants.py)): jail, buy/decline, manage (build / mortgage / unmortgage / **trade proposals** / end turn), liquidate,
+- **Actions:** a flat `Discrete(125)` space split into phase bands ([`engine/constants.py`](engine/constants.py)): jail, buy/decline, manage (build / mortgage / unmortgage / end turn), liquidate, and auction bids.
-  auction bids, and trade accept/reject.
 Illegal actions are masked every step, so the policy only ever chooses among legal moves.
-- Trade proposals use a **target + cash-tier** scheme: the agent picks which tile to acquire and a cash tier (0.75× / 1.0× / 1.25× the engine's balancing amount); the engine chooses the give-tile and computes the balancing cash.
-- **The trade band is gated at both ends by `accepts()`**, the same rule the FP bots use.
-A *proposal* is only offered when the deal it would build is one the partner could actually take (`_offer_would_clear`); *accepting* is only legal when the offer on the table is non-negative by the agent's own valuation.
-Rejecting is always legal.
-Without these the policy proposed ~2,800 hopeless offers a game and accepted ~85% of everything put to it — see the trade gotchas below.
+- **There are no trade actions.** Trading used to own 86 of 211 ids — an 84-id proposal band plus accept/reject — and `PHASE_TRADE_RESPOND` was a decision phase.
+  Both are gone.

 > **Obs/action shape is locked.** Any change to the observation dimension or action
 > count requires a from-scratch retrain — saved models are shape-locked to
-> `265 / 211`.
+> `261 / 125`.
 Reward-coefficient and heuristic-only changes do not change the shape.

 ### Reward design